 - Develop a culture where diversity is hard-wired into everything we do, is understood by all of us, and where we all have an opportunity to be a part of this ongoing conversation

-This is just the beginning and our policy will evolve and develop over time as the world around us changes, and as we learn more along the journey.
+Our policy will evolve and develop over time as the world around us changes, and as we learn more from our work on this.